bsd-ac/wayland-desktop/README.md

 ```

 ## Using packages from the overlay
 If you are running on the stable branch by default, allow **~amd64** keyword files from this repository.
 Make sure that `/etc/portage/package.accept_keywords` exists and is a directory.

 ```
     $ echo "*/*::wayland-desktop ~amd64" >> /etc/portage/package.accept_keywords/wayland-desktop
 ```

 Now you can install packages from the overlay.
-For example:

 ```
     # emerge --ask --verbose gui-apps/pico-wayfire